Chatterino/chatterino2/docs/ENV.md

 ### CHATTERINO2_RECENT_MESSAGES_URL
 Used to change the URL that Chatterino2 uses when trying to load historic Twitch chat messages (if the setting is enabled).
-Default value: `https://recent-messages.robotty.de/api/v2/recent-messages/%1` (an [open-source service](https://github.com/robotty/recent-messages) written and currently run by [@RAnders00](https://github.com/RAnders00))
+Default value: `https://recent-messages.robotty.de/api/v2/recent-messages/%1` (an [open-source service](https://github.com/robotty/recent-messages2) written and currently run by [@RAnders00](https://github.com/RAnders00) - [visit the homepage for more details about the service](https://recent-messages.robotty.de/))
 Arguments:
  - `%1` = Name of the Twitch channel